cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 11.8.2 (2022-08-13) =
+* When the availability date field mapping has been added it will only be added to products that are on backorder.
+Not to any other products.

+= 11.8.1 (2022-08-11) =
+* Added 5 attributes to create availability dates in the future for products that are on backorder

+= 11.8.0 (2022-08-10) =
+* Checked for compatibility with WooCommerce 6.8.0

+= 11.7.9 (2022-08-08) =
+* Fixed an issue where shipping class costs where not calculated properly

 = 11.7.8 (2022-08-05) =
 * Added additional field for the Pinterest template